amos-baron/insoundz_exe/README.md

   - waits until all frames are processed
   - reconstructs audio and returns it
 # main.py
-  This file contains the login for the RESTfull api that recieves POST requests to enhance file, you should download requierments from the requierments.txt file.
+  This file contains the logic for the RESTfull api that recieves POST requests to enhance file, you should download requierments from the requierments.txt file.
   ##### run it with #####
   ```python main.py```